JerMurph/PFORCS-problem-sheet/README.md

 <b>References:</b></br>
 <a href="https://www.shanelynn.ie/bar-plots-in-python-using-pandas-dataframes/">Bar Plots in Python using Pandas DataFrames</a> - Used to figure out how to create bar charts from the dataframe data.

+<h2><b>Weekly Task #10: averageTo.py</b></h2>

+<b>Task:</b></br>
+<i>Write a (bullet proof) function called averageTo(aList, toIndex)</br>
+The function should take in a list and an index.</br>
+The function will return the average of the numbers upto and including the toIndex in the aList.</br>
+When I say "bullet proof", I would like the function to always return an integer, even if a error occurs (say return -1), but it will use logging to make a meaningful log</br> warning, for any error that occurs (eg the aList contains an entry that is not a number/ toIndex is not valid, there are many things that could go wrong)</br>
+Write the code to test all the things that could go wrong with this function, and a test to check the function does work.</br>
+The test code can be in the same file or different file.</i></br>

+<b>Solution:</b></br>
+The function averageTo performs a series of checks with an initial check to see if the index is less than the lenght of the list and also greater than zero.
+If it is then the the unction will perform the calculations to find the average number.
+The function will also perform a series of except messages if there are issues with the index or the list which will be printed out as log message.
+The program will print out a valid version of the function to determine that the function itself is working perfectly.
+The program then prints out a main function which displays the several log messages displaying the possible error outcomes.

+<b>References:</b></br>
+<a href="https://www.guru99.com/find-average-list-python.html">Find AVERAGE of a List in Python with Example</a> - Used to figure out how to calculate the average.